Bluetooth gateway

 # Setting the time between BLE scans and force a scan (available with HA discovery)

-If you want to change the time between readings you can change the interval by MQTT.
-For example, if you want the BLE to scan every 66 seconds:
+Example if you want the BLE to scan every 66 seconds:

 mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"interval":66000}'